JonCooperWorks/wgrpcd/README.md

 ![auth0 scopes config](docs/auth0-scopes.png)

 ### AWS Cognito
+Pass `aws` to the `-openid-provider` flag to enable auth0 and pass your AWS Cognito Domain and API Identifier with the `-openid-domain` and `-openid-api-identifier` flags.
 `wgrpcd` supports [AWS Cognito](https://aws.amazon.com/cognito/) as an Open ID Provider.
 `wgrpcd` clients must be added as an [App Client](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-client-apps.html) using the Client Credentials grant type in Cognito.
 In order to access the methods on `wgrpcd`, you need to register the permissions as scopes in AWS Cognito.